 I don’t punish myself for my food choices and instead encourage myself to fuel my body well.
 Doing this helps me to maintain a healthy and happy relationship with food that keeps me accountable to about 75% healthy choices, and 25% a little more indulgent.
 This balance works really well for me, and I always pay attention to my self-talk to ensure that my internal conversations around food are positive and uplifting!
 It’s a journey and takes time and effort to develop this, but is very possible, for everyone, including you!

 What is your day to day job like?
-It’s A W E S O M E!
+It’s awesome!
 Really, I love my work, it’s almost not even like a job (most days! ;)).
 Over the years my work has evolved and includes a whole variety of tasks!
-I work with clients to help them reach their health goals and manage a team of nutrition professionals for my local consulting business, Pure & Simple Nutrition.
+I used to work with clients one-on-one to help them reach their health goals, but after I had my daughter I stepped back from consulting myself and now manage a team of nutrition professionals for my local consulting business, Pure & Simple Nutrition.
+My time is now dedicated to being a mama and the blog.
 I write posts and create recipes and photography for the blog.
-Currently, I’m writing (and photographing!) my second cookbook (Powerbowls, Sterling Publishers 2018) and have my first cookbook coming out in February 2017 (Energy Balls, Chronicle Books).
-I work as a freelancer for many health and wellness brands and also as an ambassador!
-All of this keeps me busy, but not TOO busy, as I do my best to maintain a positive life/work balance.
+I’ve actually published two cookbooks over the years (see them in my shop!), and I work as a freelancer for many health and wellness brands, also as an ambassador!
+All of this keeps me busy, but not too busy, as I do my best to maintain a positive life/work balance.

 How do I become a Certified Holistic Nutritional Consultant or get involved in the same field?
 It all depends on where you live!
 There are plenty of Universities, Colleges, and Accredited Vocational Schools that offer programs in Dietetics and Nutrition.
 The best advice I can give is to shop around and learn more about each program offered in your area.
 It would also be a good idea to contact a local Dietician or Nutritionist and ask them if you might be able to job shadow them for a day or two to get a more intimate look into the profession.
 Get involved in associations, clubs, or groups that revolve around nutrition to meet more like-minded people and other professionals already in the field!
 The world is your oyster!

 What is the difference between a Dietician and a Nutritional Consultant, and which are you?
 Certified Holistic Nutritional Consultants (C.H.N.C.’s) are granted their designation after completing a course of study in nutrition, varied in depth and length.
-I completed a demanding course of study set by the Canadian School of Natural Nutrition, along with case studies, subject-specific, board and oral examinations, and practicum hours, with a cumulative minimum average of 80% to graduate.
+I completed a demanding course of study along with case studies, subject-specific, board and oral examinations, and practicum hours, with a cumulative minimum average of 80% to graduate.
 C.H.N.C.’s must also abide by strict codes of ethics.
 This particular profession in Canada is currently not regulated so it is recommended to ask your potential Nutritional Consultant about their education, experience, and philosophy before deciding whether or not you would like to work with them.

 Dieticians play an important role in the community, educating large groups of people, often working in hospitals and other health care institutions.
 They have completed their bachelor’s degree in human nutrition and an internship program to gain clinical experience in their chosen field of employment.
 Most Dieticians work in clinics, industry or institutions.
 Dieticians are regulated under the Regulated Health Practitioners Act.
 Although some Nutritionists are employed in clinics and by the food industry, most work in private practice.
 Dieticians follow general recommendations for food selection set out by the Canada Food Guide.
 While Nutritionists recognize and appreciate the Canada Food Guide, they typically use it as a reference tool for persons that are generally healthy and active without any health conditions or symptoms of ill health.
 Nutritional Practitioners, myself included, respect the education, training and expertise of Registered Dieticians.
 Because of the differences in their training, a Nutritional Practitioner will typically take a different approach (as compared with a Dietician) to nutrition and lifestyle recommendations.
 Nutritional Practitioners help their clients choose appropriate foods specific to their needs and sensitivities and provide other services with respect to this selection process.
 Dieticians have many other specific skills, especially in the areas of psychology and education.
 Some RD’s have even obtained a C.H.N. designation.
 I personally, as a Nutritional Practitioner, I welcome the opportunity of working with Dieticians (I have one on my team in fact!) and other Health Professionals for the good of my clients, and am not here to validate one profession over the other – we are all in it to help others discover optimal health through nutrition!

 What do you do for exercise?
 I love the gym and working out outside!
-I love to run outdoors in the river valley, bike, golf (in the summer), and snowboard (in the winter)!
+I love to run outdoors in the river valley and biking.
 When I’m at the gym I’m usually following the latest program that has peaked my interest, which always combines resistance training (weigh lifting) with different types of cardiovascular activity to get my heart rate up!
-You can see more about my workouts on my Fitness page!

 What do you do in your spare time?
-I love to travel (I have a whole page dedicated to that), exercise, read, watch movies, Wine and Dine with my hubby and friends, host friends/family at our home, curl up on the couch with my two cats, and work on the blog of course!
-Oh, but most importantly, spending time each day with God, my heavenly Father, my strength, my peace… this would be the main, and most important time to me (definitely not something that is just “spare time”), my time with God, and reading the Bible, truly centres me and helps me to be a better, more compassionate person, friend, and wife.
+I love to travel, exercise, watch movies, wine and dine with my hubby and friends, host friends/family at our home, curl up on the couch, and work on the blog of course!
+Also, very important to me is spending a little time each day with God, my heavenly Father, my strength, my peace… this would be the main, and most important time to me, my time with God which truly centres me and helps me to be a better, more compassionate person, friend, wife, and mama.